 Is there 24-hour hot water running?

-Can you buy e-ticket for me?
+Can you buy an e-ticket for me?

 Yes.
-Right now, many air companies in China are selling e-ticket for travelers.
+Right now, many air companies in China are selling e-tickets for travelers.
 It is very convenient to use.
 Your travel agent should help you to buy the ticket from the ticket office, but you do not need to hold the paper ticket.
 All you have to do is to carry your passport and remember the flight number which will be told after your travel advisor bought the e-ticket.

 Are all Tibetans Buddhists?

 Although Tibetan Buddhism has become the main religious belief of local Tibetans, not all Tibetans believe in Buddhism.
 The Tibetan Buddhist followers explore and try to connect the relationship between humankind and Buddha, and all issues concerning human life and society, with the eventual attainment of enlightenment.
 This is the mode of thinking that guides their behavior and actions and bears the inevitable stamp of Tibetan Buddhism.
-Some scholars note that the Bon religion also occupies and important position within the religious beliefs of the masses.
+Some scholars note that the Bon religion also occupies an important position within the religious beliefs of the masses.
 On the one hand, Tibetan Buddhism has been formed through long-term struggle and blending of Buddhism and Bon; on the other, Bon still has great influence in some remote areas of Tibet.